PyQubit/Innoverse-2025/README.md

 Model failed to load → Imagen may be temporarily unavailable
 Fix: Wait and retry, or switch to another model

+# FFmpeg Errors
+"ffmpeg.exe not found" → FFmpeg not installed or not added to PATH
+Fix: Extract 'ffmpeg.rar' and add the 'bin' folder to your system PATH
 ```

 ---